What are hoists and conveyors – RICS – construction technology

 • All machines should be given a pre-use inspection at the start of each day, after any changes to height or righting and before use.
 The machine’s measurements should have a thorough inspection every few days, or after any harsh work.
 Those results should be recorded in a log book and filed with the department head.

-• Passenger-carrying hoists must have requirements like gates, over-run devices and other safety features that ensure passengers aren't trapped.
-With these features, we can lower items without fear of the cages getting stuck, or are functioning incorrectly.
+• Passenger-carrying hoists must have gates, over-run devices, and other safety features to prevent passengers from getting trapped.
+This ensures a safe lowering of items without the cages getting stuck or functioning incorrectly.